Barunjit/Home-Credit-Project/Home Credit Project README.md

 <b> Depending on the time available to you and your curosity level you can refer to the respected folders listed above. </b>

-<b>Note <b> : Because of the space constraint data files couldn't be loaded, but you can refer to HomeCredit_columns_description.csv to get a better description of the data files and respective columns.
+<b>Note </b> : Because of the space constraint data files couldn't be loaded, but you can refer to HomeCredit_columns_description.csv to get a better description of the data files and respective columns.